 Improving Your Email Open Rates

-There are several factors that play a role in whether or not your emails get opened.
+Several factors play a role in whether or not your emails get opened.
 Let’s explore each of them.

 1. Avoid Spam Filters

 Probably the most obvious problem is when your email gets sent to the subscriber’s spam folder.
 Since you’ve already gotten permission to send emails, and you’ve chosen one of our recommended email marketing providers, you’re off to a great start.
-SwiftERM use Sendgrid and ensure all users adopt cName and DNS approved practises to ensure spam filters are not triggered.
+We use Sendgrid and ensure all users adopt cName and DNS-approved practices to ensure spam filters are not triggered.

 Here are some other best practices to keep your emails from falling into spam folders:

-• Make sure all recipients have actually opted-in to receiving your emails.
+- Make sure all recipients have opted-in to receive your emails.
 Seriously.
 We can’t emphasize this point enough.

 Almost all of this is handled when you choose a reputable email marketing service.